DavidKent-AppPrgm/Instructor-Assigned-Team-2/README.md

 ---Read Me---

-This project has been tested to work when imported into the following IDEs:
+---Project Description---

+This Java project provides a simulation of a Kiosk application.
+It allows the user to login to the Kiosk as either an administrator, employee, or customer.
+For the former two account types, the user is given special permissions for manipulating account and/or product data.
+For all three account types, the user is able to view the Kiosk page, and can select and purchase from a variety of items.

+---Looking at the code/entire program---

-1. Eclipse
+1. Click on "Instructor_Assigned_Team_2_Kiosk.zip"
-2. IntelliJ IDEA

-This project uses the Java 8 SDK and its included JavaFX libraries.
-In order to build it, you will need those libraries.

-The project can be run within those IDEs via their standard toolbar, or by building the jar executable and running it.
-The Kiosk application requires two files for persistence between runs: Accounts.txt and Products.txt.
-It will create these files in its working directory if they do not exist; otherwise, it will read them in.
-Make sure the program has write access to the directory it's running in, or else it will not be able to list products or accounts.

-Here are the default accounts you can use to log in:
+2. Click on "View Raw" to download zip file
+*this is the enitre program*
+3. Move zip File to prefered location (i.e. a desktop)
+4. Extract the files to prefered location (i.e. a desktop or same place) *from here on out the instructions are for eclipse*
+5. Open up eclispse
+6. Click on "File" (upper left corner)
+7. Click on "Open Projects from File System..."
+8. Click on "Directory..."
+9. Locate the file on your computer (not the zip, the extracted version)
+10. Click it and Click "OK"
+11. Click on "Finish"
+*from here you have downloaded the project and can view any of the classes and fxml files* *if you have scene builder you can right click on each fxml and open wit scene builder* *you can click run to run the kiosk from here*

+*you can create a new account and test it that way as a customer* ** USERNAME AND PASSWORDS ARE CASE SENSITIVE**

-Default Admin Testing
+default Admin Testing

+-Username =Admin
--Username =Admin -Password =Admin
+-Password =Admin

-Default Employee Testing
+default Employee Testing

+-Username =employee
--Username =employee -Password =employee
+-Password =employee

-Default Customer Testing
+default Customer Testing

+-Username =customer1
--Username =customer1 -Password =customer1
+-Password =customer1

-Another admin testing
+another admin testing

--Username =dkintx -Password =password
+-Username =dkintx
+-Password =1234

-all account information is stored in Account.txt same goes for products in Product.txt
+*all account information is stored in Account.txt* *same goes for products in Product.txt*